AlistairLR112/EnglandCrimeAssociations/README.md

 The date range for this data is September 2015 - August 2018 and all constabularies in England were selected (excluding British Transport Police)

+## What is an Association Rule?
+"_Association rule learning is a rule-based machine learning method for discovering interesting relations between variables in large databases.
+It is intended to identify strong rules discovered in databases using some measures of interestingness.[1]
+This rule-based approach also generates new rules as it analyzes more data.
+The ultimate goal, assuming a large enough dataset, is to help a machine mimic the human brain’s feature extraction and abstract association capabilities from new uncategorized data.[2]

+Based on the concept of strong rules, Rakesh Agrawal, Tomasz Imieliński and Arun Swami[3] introduced association rules for discovering regularities between products in large-scale transaction data recorded by point-of-sale (POS) systems in supermarkets.
+For example, the rule {\displaystyle \{\mathrm {onions,potatoes} \}\Rightarrow \{\mathrm {burger} \}} \{{\mathrm  {onions,potatoes}}\}\Rightarrow \{{\mathrm  {burger}}\} found in the sales data of a supermarket would indicate that if a customer buys onions and potatoes together, they are likely to also buy hamburger meat.
+Such information can be used as the basis for decisions about marketing activities such as, e.g., promotional pricing or product placements."_

 ```python
 import glob